lgrden/documently-rest-service/README.md

-# documently-microservice @ We Get IT
+# documently-rest-service @ We Get IT

 ## Descriprion
-This microservice serves prepared document templates.
+This rest service serves prepared document templates.
 It allows users in easy way to reuse those templates by only changing dynamic variables e.g. recipient.

 One of the example of template document is letter of authorization.